-NIST Cybersecurity Framework version 1.1 - AWS Audit Manager
+NIST Cybersecurity Framework v1.1 - AWS Audit Manager

-AWS Audit Manager provides a prebuilt framework that structures and automates assessments for the NIST Cybersecurity Framework, based on AWS best practices.
+AWS Audit Manager provides a prebuilt framework that supports the NIST Cybersecurity Framework (CSF) v1.1.

 Note